kaovodich/vietnamese_calendar_attributes/README.md

 ## 📝 License

-[Add your license here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.

 ## 🤝 Contributing

 Contributions are welcome!
+To contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and ensure all tests pass (`dart test`)
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

-Please ensure all tests pass before submitting a pull request.
+Please ensure all tests pass and code follows the existing style before submitting.

 ## 🔗 Related Packages